smathot/baseline-pupil-size-study/manuscript/md/real-data.md

 %FigRealData::c,d shows the data after applying divisive baseline correction (applied in the same way as for the simulated data).
 Overall, the data now suggests that the pupil is markedly larger in the Blue than the Red condition.
 But to the expert eye, the pattern is odd, because the difference between Blue and Red is mostly due to a sharp (apparent) pupillary dilation in the Blue condition immediately following the baseline period; afterwards, the difference remains more-or-less constant.
 This is odd if you know that, because of the latency of the pupillary response, real effects on pupil size develop at the earliest about 220 ms after the manipulation that caused them [e.g. @MathôtVan+der+linden2015EyePrep]; in other words, there should not be any difference between Blue and Red before 220 ms.

 If we look at the individual trials, it is clear where the problem comes from: Because of blinks during the baseline period, baseline-corrected pupil size is unrealistically large in a handful of trials (dotted lines).
 Most of these trials are in the Blue condition, and this causes overall pupil size to be overestimated in the Blue condition.
 (It is not clear why there are more blinks in the Blue than the Red condition.
 This may well be due to chance.
-But even if the two ++conditions++ systematically differ in blink rate—which would be interesting—this difference should not confound the pupil-size data!)
+But even if the two conditions systematically differ in blink rate—which would be interesting—this difference should not confound the pupil-size data!)

 ## Subtractive baseline correction

 %FigRealData::e,f shows the data after applying subtractive baseline correction (applied in the same way as for the simulated data).
 Overall, the difference in pupil size between Blue and Red is exaggerated compared to the raw data (compare %FigRealData::f to %FigRealData::b).
 If we look at the individual trials, this is again due to the same handful of trials (dotted lines), mostly in the Blue condition, in which pupil size is overestimated because of blinks in the baseline period.
 In other words, subtractive baseline correction suffers from the same problem as divisive baseline correction, but to a much lesser extent.

 ## Identifying problematic trials